Amid catcalls, Silicon Valley gets its reality TV treatment

-SAN FRANCISCO, Nov 6 (Reuters) - They have been panned by television critics and disavowed by their own industry.
+SAN FRANCISCO (Reuters) - They have been panned by television critics and disavowed by their own industry.
 Even for the entrepreneurs-cum-co-stars of Bravo TV’s “Start-ups: Silicon Valley,” it is getting hard to put on a brave face.

 “It’s been a nightmare,” confessed Sarah Austin, one of the series’ six pretty twentysomethings who code, party and hustle their way to fame and riches - or at least try to - in San Francisco’s bubbly tech fishbowl.